Skip to content

 3. Send the new max CAC number to whoever runs paid (in-house or agency) with a one-line directive: “Optimize against this number, not the old one, and tell me what changes.”
 If they cannot tell you what changes inside 48 hours, you have a paid-program problem that goes beyond the CAC question.

-If you want help running the model honestly and rebuilding the paid program against it, our paid media service operationalizes this for early-stage AI companies.
+The inference bill is not going back down.
+The only variable you control is whether your CAC math knows about it.
+If you want help running the model honestly and rebuilding the paid program around the real number, our paid media service operationalizes this for early-stage AI companies.
 The AI Companies positioning page walks through what fit looks like.

 Like this?
 Get the next one.